BrigadaSOS/BrigadaSOS-docs/README.md

 ## Deploy

-Commits deployed to `main` branch will get automatically deployed to the main website by a Github Pages action.
+Commits deployed to `main` branch will get automatically deployed to the main website by Netlify.
 Use Pull Requests for proposing and previewing changes before merging directly